General Education Program

 +FYS 100 First-Year Seminar (3 cr.)

 This topics seminar course focuses on developing the knowledge, experiences and skills helpful for success at UWL, including learning strategies, community involvement, and academic inquiry.
 Students will investigate enduring questions and reflect on the purpose and value of a liberal education.
 Topics vary by instructor.
-Prerequisite: degree-seeking student in their first year at UWL or a degree-seeking transfer with 15 or fewer credits earned.
+Prerequisite: degree-seeking student in their first year at UWL or a degree-seeking transfer with less than 12 credits earned.
 Offered Fall, Spring.

 Literacy (GE 01)